Mohammed-Farhan/Mohammed-Farhan.github.io/README.md

 ## Portfolio

 I am a Software Engineer with an experience of around 8 months working with Flutter, Front-End frameworks and knowledge of other technologies.
-I have extensively worked on Flutter, Java, Web Technologies.
+I have extensively worked on Flutter, Java, Web Technologies, computer science problems.

 ---